VR86-web/git_repo-SoftUni-Python-homework/README.md

 # git_repo(homework)
- this is my Python womework
+ this is my Python homework